csells/go_router/README.md

 Not only is that error-prone, but the actual URI format of your app could change over time.
-Certainly redirection helps keep old URI formats working, but do you really want various versions of your location URIs lying willy nilly around in your code?
+Certainly redirection helps keep old URI formats working, but do you really want various versions of your location URIs lying willy-nilly around in your code?
 The idea of named routes is to make it easy to navigate to a route w/o knowing or caring what the URI format is.
 You can add a unique name to your route using the `GoRoute.name` parameter: